Krieffer21/Krieffer_05HW/README.md

 ![alt text](https://github.com/Krieffer21/Krieffer_05HW/blob/master/Assets/images/ColorCoding.png)

 ### Local Storage
- The for loop in the code below checks for any saved local storage.
-When the save button is clicked, the text content is saved to local storage.
+ The for loop in the code below checks for any saved local storage and retrieves it.
+When the save button for an individual row is clicked, the text content for that row is saved to local storage.

 ![alt text](https://github.com/Krieffer21/Krieffer_05HW/blob/master/Assets/images/storage.png)